mfaani/mfaani/content/posts/clean-codes/refactoring-tips.md

 - Add documentation.
 Documentation have a huge rubber-🐤 effect.
 - Add new variables
 - You shouldn't be doing similar things in different ways
-    - You shouldn't exit by calling `A.exit` and then also doing `A.b.exit`.
+    - You shouldn't exit by calling `A.exit` and then also doing `A.b.exit`, unless it refers back to `A.exit`.
 I know you're looking at the code and are like, that's easy to grasp.
     - It is easy to grasp.
 But it's not easy to reason with.
     - It's better to have a single point of entry and single code-point of exit.
 - Computed properties are great